 She was productive until the end, even though her functional level had fallen significantly in recent years.
 Stina's strength was unbreakable, and one can wonder how it would have turned out if she hadn't had this disease that drained her, says her sister Kajsa Oscarson to SvD.

-In 2016, her book "Not a Story" was published, where she gave her account of what led to her quitting Radioteatern.
+In 2016, her book "Not a Story" was published, where she gave her account of what led to her leaving Radioteatern at Sveriges Radio.
 She claimed that she was told by management that it was not compatible to openly suffer from anorexia and be a manager at the same time.

-In 1997, Stina Oscarson founded the independent theater group Teater ML02, which collaborated with Unga Klara and Riksteatern, among others.
-In 2004, she was appointed artistic director of Orionteatern in Stockholm, together with Lars Rudolfsson.
-Between 2011 and 2014, she was the head of Radioteatern at Sveriges Radio.
+In 1997, Stina Oscarson founded the free theater group Teater ML02, which collaborated with Unga Klara and Riksteatern, among others.
+In 2004, she was appointed artistic leader of Orionteatern in Stockholm, together with Lars Rudolfsson.

 Oscarson was also active as a social debater and writer.
 In recent years, her texts were often published in SvD, including a notable conversation series where she met with controversial figures such as Katerina Janouch, Chang Frick, and Yasri Khan.
-In "Stina Answers", she responded to readers' questions about society, humanity, and art.
+In "Stina Answers", she responded to readers' questions about society, humans, and art.

 Born in 1975 in Skellefteå.
 Lived in Stockholm.